-The main walls are of solid stone construction.
+The external walls to the building are of solid stone construction.

 Windows, external doors and joinery

 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.